easafe/purescript-droplet/docs/edsl.md

 To be parsed correctly, joins must be bracketed into FROM.
 Joined expressions can any valid FROM expression, that is, tables, sub queries, other joins, etc. Currently, a following ON clause is mandatory.

-In the case of overlapping fields in joined sources, an alias is required for disambiguation.
+In the case of overlapping columns in joined sources, an alias is required for disambiguation.
 For example, if the two following tables are joined

 ```haskell
 type T1 = (